stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

 These values can be changed by configuring the `application.pagination.limit-default` and `application.pagination.limit-max` properties in `shared.properties` file.

-If running Stellio from `docker-compose`, it can be configured in the environment section of the root project :
+If running Stellio from `docker-compose`, it can be configured in the environment section of the target service (`search-service` or `subscription-service`) :

 ```
       - APPLICATION_PAGINATION_LIMIT_DEFAULT=30